SudarsanSridharan16/tradecloud-microservices-demo/README.md

-Microservices on Mesos using Akka, Docker, Mesos, Consul, ...
+Microservices on Mesos using Akka, Docker, Mesos, Consul
 =============================================================

 # Requirement